 Varname Variable label Procedure PD0100 Year of birth (date of birth, anon.)
 The precise date of birth was shortened to year of birth. gebhalbj Half-year of birth, gen. The precise date of birth was shortened to an indicator for the first or second half of the year.
-PET1210 Last occupational status, simple clas- sification (anon.)
-For technical reasons, professional and reg- ular soldiers were recorded separately.
-Due to the few case numbers and because this group is not usually asked about occupa- tional status, this group was merged with civil servants and judges.
-PET1250 Last occup. status civil servant: de- tailed info., incl. soldiers (anon.)
-This variable contains additional cases The professional and regular soldiers from PET1240 were added to the corresponding civil servants category.
-The variable for pro- fessional and regular soldiers PET1240 is not supplied.
-PET1211 Last occup. status, simple class. (incl. spell info.) (anon.), gen. Procedure as for PET1210 .
-PET1251 Last occup. status civil servant: de- tailed info., incl. soldiers (incl. spell info.) (anon.), gen. Procedure as for PET1250 .
-The variable for professional and regular soldiers PET1240 is not supplied. stiblewt Occupational status, last employ- ment, code number, gen. When generating the occupational status variable, professional and regular soldiers were assigned to the corresponding civi servant category.
-PET1510 Current occup. status, simple classi- fication, surv. as of wave 2 (anon.)
-Procedure as for PET1210 .
+PET1210 Last occupational status, simple classification (anon.)
+For technical reasons, professional and regular soldiers were recorded separately.
+Due to the few case numbers and because this group is not usually asked about occupational status, this group was merged with civil servants and judges.
+PET1250 Last occup. status civil servant: detailed info., incl. soldiers (anon.)
+This variable contains additional cases.
+The professional and regular soldiers from PET1240 were added to the corresponding civil servants category.
+The variable for professional and regular soldiers PET1240 is not supplied.
+PET1211 Last occup. status, simple class. (incl. spell info.) (anon.), gen. Procedure as for PET1210.
+PET1251 Last occup. status civil servant: detailed info., incl. soldiers (incl. spell info.) (anon.), gen. Procedure as for PET1250 .
+The variable for professional and regular soldiers PET1240 is not supplied. stiblewt Occupational status, last employment, code number, gen. When generating the occupational status variable, professional and regular soldiers were assigned to the corresponding civil servant category.
+PET1510 Current occup. status, simple classification, surv. as of wave 2 (anon.)
+Procedure as for PET1210.
 PET1900 Current occup. status civil servant: detailed info., incl. soldiers (anon.)
 Procedure as for PET1250 .
-The variable for professional and regular soldiers PET1800 surveyed in the senior citizens' interviews is not supplied.
-For the personal interviews, no generated variable for professional and regular soldiers is incorporated into the in- dividual dataset from the employment spells ET090 .
+The variable for professional and regular soldiers PET1800 surveyed in the senior citizens interviews is not supplied.
+For the personal interviews, no generated variable for professional and regular soldiers is incorporated into the individual dataset from the employment spells ET090 . stibkz Current occupational status, simple classification, harmonised (anon.)
+When generating the occupational status variable, professional and regular soldiers are assigned to the corresponding civil servants category. stib Occupational status, code number, gen. Procedure as for stiblewt.
+PET3300 First occup. status, simple classification (anon.)
+Procedure as for PET1210.